BR0kEN-/TqExtension/docs/README.md

 - To see all, available in your system, steps execute the `bin/behat -dl`.
 - Some examples can be found [here](examples).

+## Work with copy of DB on the fly

+If your steps makes an irreversible changes in database and you want to be sure that works with clean, initial database, then **TqExtension** can give such possibility for you.

+Note, database will be copied before feature started and will be restored after completion.
+This means that changes, made by scenarios in feature, will be available until next feature started.
+This gives a possibility to operate changes per scenarios in one feature.

+Also you able to adjust settings for every feature.
+By default you WILL NOT WORK WITH A COPY OF DB and, to enable this, you MUST ADD `@cloneDB` tag to FEATURE DEFINITION. **Its important**: not to scenario definition, to feature.

+And even you want to work with specific connection (key in `$databases` array from `settings.php`) - it's possible.
+Just add it name after the `@cloneDB` tag, separated by `:` (e.g. `@cloneDB:default`).

+All this sounds great, but there are drawbacks. **You will lost execution time before and after every feature.** The value of this time depends on your hardware and size of database.
+So try to not use large databases for testing.

 ## Table of contents

 - [TqContext](#tqcontext)